operaads/docs/README.md

-# Documentations for Opera Adx SDK
+# Documentations for Opera Ads SDK